luke-hayden/nstringfull/labmeetingSM8-11-18.knit.md

 ###Random Forest

-Ensemble of decision trees, each using a random subset of the predictors
+Ensemble of decision trees, each using a random subset of the predictors to classify/perform regression on a random subset of the data

 Resists overfitting

-#Background
+###Gradient Boosting Machine

+Start with simple model (eg: mean of values in training dataset)

+#Random Forest parameters

+ntree: number of trees

+mtry: Number of variables randomly sampled as candidates at each split

+min.node.size: sets depth of trees

+cross-validation folds: number of repartitions of data for testing

+splitting model: variance or "extratrees"

+#My project as example
 ##Project

 Examine the effect of regeneration on the molecular age profile of *Parhyale* limbs